sergijoan22/notes/notes/Google Cloud.md

 ### Apache Beam

 Core of the service, Dataflow is one of the runners Beam has.
 It offers a portability framework to define a pipeline in a chosen language and run it in a chosen runner.
-A pipeline can even be multi language.
+A pipeline can even be multi language (Create custom code in a different language than the one running the job).
 Inside the code, a transform of another language SDK can be called.

 The runtime environment can be containerized with Docker.